 Limitations for HELOC Interest Tax Deductions

 Installing a new HVAC system, renovating your bathroom, adding an additional bedroom or upgrading your kitchen would all be deemed qualifying improvements.
-However, paying off credit card debt, covering medical expenses or taking a luxurious vacation wouldn’t be qualifying expenses per the IRS, and the interest on the HELOC wouldn’t be tax deductible.
+However, paying off credit card debt, covering medical expenses, or taking a luxurious vacation wouldn’t qualify as expenses per the IRS, and the interest on the HELOC wouldn’t be tax deductible.

 It’s also important to note that if you use HELOC funds for qualifying home improvements, the interest deduction only applies to the extent those funds were actually used to improve the property.
 For example, if you took out a $50,000 HELOC and spent $30,000 on renovations, only 30/50 or 60 percent of the total interest paid that year would be deductible.
 Furthermore, if you later use the remaining HELOC balance for non-qualifying purposes like vacations or credit card payments, you would lose the deduction for all interest paid going forward.